This essay is about one of the most unappreciated, unexplored and underestimated characteristics of modern times.

 Even in the US, where the president and Fox News have been relentlessly peddling climate scepticism and conspiracy, 80% of people still regard climate change as a threat to the country’s wellbeing.

-Even in the US, where the president and Fox News have been relentlessly peddling climate scepticism and conspiracy, 80% of people still regard climate change as a threat to the country’s wellbeing, and even list it as a top concern.
+Even in the US, where the president and Fox News have been relentlessly peddling climate scepticism and conspiracy, 80% of people still regard climate change as a threat to the country’s wellbeing, and almost 60% even list it as a top concern.

 Outright denial of the problem or scepticism about whether humans are to blame is incredibly rare, varying between 1% and 10%, depending on the group being polled.
 However, this scepticism receives a disproportionate amount of attention, particularly online.
-One major comparative study found that climate sceptics receive about the same amount of coverage as actual climate scientists in mainstream media, and one-and-a-half times
+One major comparative study found that climate sceptics receive about the same amount of coverage as actual climate scientists in mainstream media, and one-and-a-half times more coverage in online media.

 Less hate, more unity